pydicom/sendit/docs/anonymize.md

 and note the last two lines, we replace our original ids with the updated structure.

 Essentially the `ids` datastructure is returned and updated with our response from the som DASHER API.
-The reason that the functions `prepare_identifiers` and `update_identifiers` are separate from the general deidentification module, `deid`, is because `deid` is agnostic to the specific way that we want to update our identifiers.
+The reason that the functions `prepare_identifiers` and `update_identifiers` are separate from the general anonymization module, `deid`, is because `deid` is agnostic to the specific way that we want to update our identifiers.
 In our case, we are simply adding fields like `jitter` and `timestamp_jitter` to the data structure, for use during replacement.

 ### 2. Clean Identifiers